QuickNotesKLE/QuickNotesKLE.github.io/README.md

   <p><em>Your all-in-one study companion—Notes,Question Papers,Video lectures,attendance,Time table,Year plan,coding and more!</em></p>
 </div>

+## 📝 Note
+This is an unofficial app developed for the students of KLE Technological University &  Dr. M.S.Sheshgiri College of Engineering & Technology, It's designed to make academic life easier by providing a unified platform for all university-related resources and tools.

 ## 📱 Screens🔥
 📱 Main App Screens
 <div align="center">